WebAssembly/spec/spectec/test-prose/TEST.md

   - For all export in export*, and corresponding nm in nm*, and corresponding xt_E in xt_E*:
     - the export export is valid with the name nm and the external type xt_E.
   - $disjoint_(`name, nm*) is true.
-  - C is C' with .TAGS appended by jt_I* :: jt* with .GLOBALS appended by gt* with .MEMS appended by mt_I* :: mt* with .TABLES appended by tt_I* :: tt* with .DATAS appended by ok* with .ELEMS appended by rt*.
+  - the context C is C' with .TAGS appended by jt_I* :: jt* with .GLOBALS appended by gt* with .MEMS appended by mt_I* :: mt* with .TABLES appended by tt_I* :: tt* with .DATAS appended by ok* with .ELEMS appended by rt*.
   - the context C' is { TYPES: dt'*; GLOBALS: gt_I*; FUNCS: dt_I* :: dt*; RETURN: ?(); REFS: x* }.
   - the function index sequence x* is $funcidx_nonfuncs((global* mem* table* elem*)).
   - the tag type sequence jt_I* is $tagsxt(xt_I*).